-This page lists the repositories that already belong to your organization on Codacy, and provides additional information that allows you to compare the repositories on the list according to the following metrics:
+This page lists the repositories that you follow on Codacy sorted by last updated date, and allows you to compare the repositories on the list according to the following metrics:

-The list also displays error messages and troubleshooting guidance for repositories that have an issue, such as when there are no committers added to the organization or when Codacy stopped having access to the repository.
+The list also displays error and warning messages for repositories that have issues, such as when there are no committers added to the organization or when Codacy stopped having access to the repository.
 Hover the mouse cursor over the warning icons or open the repository to see more details.

-If you have many repositories, you can use the search field above the list to quickly find a specific repository.
+If you follow many repositories, you can use the search field above the list to quickly find a specific repository.

 Analyzing private repositories is only available on paid plans

-To see your repositories in this list, make sure that you have admin permissions over the repositories on the Git provider and that Codacy has permissions to access the repositories.
+To see your repositories in this list, make sure that you have the necessary permissions over the repositories on the Git provider and that Codacy has the necessary permissions to access the repositories.

-Add one or multiple repositories to your organization by clicking Add next to the repositories.
+Add or follow your repositories by clicking Add or Follow next to the repositories.
 If you have many repositories, you can use the search field above the list to quickly find a specific repository.

-After adding repositories, close the window to return to the list of repositories in your organization.
-Although Codacy will immediately start analyzing the new repositories, they will display empty metrics until the first analysis returns results.
+Then, close the window to return to your repositories list.
+Although Codacy immediately starts analyzing newly added repositories, they display empty metrics until the first analysis returns results.